josevarghese/copy-link-to-heading/readme.txt

 We welcome contributions!
 Feel free to create a pull request or submit a feature request on your mind.
 For bug reports and feature requests, please visit the issues section.

-= The plugin is not working on my website, what will I do? = First, ensure that your website has SSL (https://).
-If the issue persists, perform a conflict check.
+= The plugin is not working on my website, what will I do? = First, ensure that your website has SSL (https://) and you have cleared the cachings.
+If the issue persists when checking via an iconginto window after clearing the cache, perform a conflict check.
 If the problem still remains, [please open a new topic clearly explaining the issue and how we can improve it](https://wordpress.org/support/plugin/copy-link-to-heading/#new-post).
 As this is a small plugin, your active contributions in reporting bugs and suggesting features are essential to make it better.

 = How can I contribute to this awesome plugin? =